Medvedev91/Option1/README.md

 ## P.S.

 I call it pragmatic because I focus on the features I miss in macOS.
-It is not a replacement but an addition to the built-in macOS window management.
+It is not a replacement but an addition to the built-in macOS window management:

-- Supports multiple displays ✅
+- supports multiple displays ✅,
-- Supports built-in macOS desktops ✅
+- supports built-in macOS desktops ✅,
-- Supports full screen windows ✅
+- supports full-screen windows ✅.

 <!--
 Best regards,